ajeetdsouza/zoxide/README.md

 <details>
 <summary>Windows</summary>

-To install `zoxide`, run this command in your command prompt:
+To install zoxide, run this command in your command prompt:

 ```sh
 curl.exe -A "MS" https://webinstall.dev/zoxide | powershell